NephroQuiz: muscles and bananas.

 This is an open access journal publishing original peer-reviewed research articles in all aspects of the prevention, diagnosis and management of kidney and associated disorders, as well as related molecular genetics, pathophysiology, and epidemiology.

-BMC Nephrology invites submissions to our Collection on Novel devices in hemodialysis.
+BMC Nephrology is calling for submissions to our Collection on Biomarkers in kidney disease diagnosis.

 Topics of interest for this Collection include, but are not limited to: